-My husband and I love a cruise.
-For a while though we thought our cruising days were over.
+Cruising with a wheelchair?
+What’s it really like?
+My husband and I love a cruise, but for a while we thought our cruising days were over.
 He is now 87 and has awful problems with balance.
 He cannot walk long distances and cannot stand for long on his replacement knees.
-So although he is not usually confined to a wheelchair, when we discovered cruises which were ‘disabled-acessible’ and could accommodate wheelchair users we were thrilled.
+So although he is not usually confined to a wheelchair, when we discovered cruises which were ‘disabled-accessible’ and could accommodate wheelchair users we were thrilled.

 Sadly some cruises are not quite as wheelchair friendly as they make out.
 Here are some of the problems we encountered on a recent cruise.